darrylmorley/lightspeed-retail-sdk/README.md

 ## Update

-This package has been enhanced to support both CommonJS and module usage.
+- This package has been enhanced to support both CommonJS and module usage.
 I have also added methods for fetching both a gift card, and all gift cards.
+- I've added PUT and POST methods to many of the domains now.

 ## Features